 - Assisted the Massachusetts Gaming Commission on governance and start-up issues and in drafting regulations regarding public records management and permitting, and served as Special Assistant Attorney General representing the Commission in high-profile litigation regarding licensing issues.

-- Mina has served as lead associate in zoning and urban redevelopment litigation under Chapter 121A, successfully defending a project to support homeless healthcare and housing.
-He also represented a Boston community group pro bono in high-profile MEPA/NEPA litigation.
+- Mina has represented public and private clients in zoning and urban redevelopment litigation under Chapter 121A, successfully defending a project to support homeless healthcare and housing.

 - Co-author, Boston Bar Journal, "Spaulding v.
 Town of Natick School Committee: Allowing Free Speech while Accomplishing Municipal Work", Spring 2019